hkotek/hkotek.com/_posts/2025-10-01-application-dos-donts.md

 * don't send a message requesting a meeting so you can tell me more about yourself or learn about the position[^2]
 * I know you read the advice of repeating words from the ad in your application, and I understand that makes sense in the context of automated tooling.
 It borders on creepy when you are writing a supposedly personalized message.
 It doesn't have the desired effect
 * ideally, don't misspell my name (this is not immediately disqualifying, but I'll notice)
-* if someone includes their title (Dr, PhD, etc) in their profile name, maybe don't call them Mrs
+* if someone includes their title (Dr, PhD, etc) in their profile name, maybe don't call them Mrs[^3]
 * if you don't know someone's gender or pronouns, it is extremely easy to not make assumptions.
 English doesn't force you to mark gender pretty much anywhere
 * don't send me three "reminders" three days in a row if I have not responded to your message